mgaudin/Hy2roresO/docs/dev-docs/approach_strategy.rst

 Hy2roresO is a QGIS plugin developed in Python 3.6 for QGIS 3.0.
 The implemented algorithm is iterative.
 The algorithm goes through the river network starting from the sources and down to the sinks.
 The orders computation relies on instances of classes specifically designed for the plugin.
 They will be detailed further in the documentation.
-This section aims to present the main hypotheses we were led to make to enable the orders algorithm to work on complex networks that have singular configurations such as islands, when the theoretical algorithms of all three orders expect a network shaped as a binary tree (see the Introduction of the User documentation about the Strahler, Shreve and Horton algorithms).
+**This section aims to present the main hypotheses** we were led to make to enable the orders algorithm to work on complex networks that have singular configurations such as islands, when the theoretical algorithms of all three orders expect a network shaped as a binary tree (see the Introduction of the User documentation_ about the Strahler, Shreve and Horton algorithms).
 However, such networks are not the river structures that exist in reality.
 The goal of the hypotheses made for the implementation of our algorithm is to adapt the general spirit of each order algorithm defined only for binary trees to the more complex reality.
+.. _documentation: ../user-docs/presentation.html

 Input data
 ------------